Mushtari-Sadia/TOEFL-prep/README.md

     Writing: 26/30

 - Total preparation time: 4-5 days
+- Test date: June 10, 2023

 ### **My Test Experience**
 I gave my exam at the AAA centre, Banani.
 Overall environment was pretty good.
 A typical problem in toefl exams is that it becomes quite disturbing when others are in their speaking section, so be prepared for that.
 In my case, I finished the listening section quite fast so I was able to start my speaking section before everyone else around me (so I think I was the one who disturbed everyone xD).
 When everyone else started speaking, I was in the writing section and couldn't focus for 1-2 minutes.

 Another thing that happened to me was, I was somehow getting less and less time for questions compared to the mock tests I gave at home.
 I guess this is a general thing that happens during tests.
 I even missed one question in the reading section because I was out of time.
 In the writing portion, I didn't have time to write conclusions (for both questions).
 I think this strongly affected my writing scores.
 So while you're practising at home, practice in a way that you have enough time to spare, because in the actual exam your pace becomes much slower.
 Also, in toefl exams there is a specific structure for scores.
-It won't matter how well you wrote if you didn’t write conclusions or didn’t use enough transitional words, etc. So make yourself familiar with the structures and something called toefl scoring rubrics.
+It won't matter how well you wrote if you didn’t write conclusions or didn’t use enough transitional words, etc. So make yourself familiar with the structures and something called "TOEFL scoring rubrics."

 ### **My Preparation Steps**
 <u>**Starting point**</u>